cobcob/GCData_Project/CodeBook.md

         4. SITTING
         5. STANDING
         6. LAYING
 '''

--*signal*
+- *signal*
 The 3 axial signal being measured from the samsung accelerometer and gyroscope.
 '''
     Values are:
         1. tBodyAcc.mean...X
         2. tBodyAcc.mean...Y